Planning Panels Victoria

 VCAT and Planning Panels Victoria

-The appeals dealt with by the Planning Division of the Victorian Civil and Administrative Tribunal (VCAT) generally relate to decisions that have been made about planning permit applications, or in some circumstances, the failure of the planning authority to make any decision on an application.
+Whilst Planning Panels Victoria generally deals with planning scheme amendments, the Planning Division of the Victorian Civil and Administrative Tribunal (VCAT) generally deals with decisions that have been made The appeals dealt with about planning permit applications, or in some circumstances, the failure of the planning authority to make any decision on an application.

 Further information about Panels and the Panel process can be found in the PPV Guides and FAQs.